mse-org/mseide-msegui/readme.md

 MSEgui interacts on Unix directly with X11 server (like other widgetsets do).
 On Windows, it deals with the low level Windows GDI interface.

-MSEgui is like a GTK2/GTK3/Qt5 widgetset with same look-and-feel on each OS (Linux, Windows and FreeBSD).
+MSEgui is like a GTK2/GTK3/Qt5 widgetset with same look-and-feel on each OS (Linux, FreeBSD, OpenBSD, NetBSD, MacOS and Windows).
 And because it is developed in Pascal, you have full control on the widgetset.

 # Features